Apple’s Reality One, Reality Pro, and realityOS: Release Date, Specs, Features & More!

 When Will realityOS Launch?

 This is the big question.
 Originally rumors suggested Apple’s smart glasses – and thus its operating system – would launch in 2022.
-With the recent trademark filings, that suggests Apple could at least be set to preview smart glasses and realityOS at WWDC 2022 in a few weeks.
+The recent trademark filings suggests Apple could at least be set to preview it this year, though time is running out.

 However, other rumors point to a delayed release sometime in 2023.
 So, for now, no one knows for certain when realityOS will launch.